jeremyckahn/stl-parser/README.md

 ## Areas for improvement

 - I could have consolidated the `while` loops in `parseStl` and `parseSolid`, but that would result in a rather unwieldy monolith that would be a bit harder to test.
 - Memory usage could be better.
 I preferred readability over memory optimization for this project.
 The result is suboptimal garbage creation.
+Additionally, this program does not consider input size bounds.
+For this program to support very large inputs (like a file with millions of triangles), it would need to read input in predefined segment sizes and process each one at a time.
 - This code makes assumptions about the format of the input in the interest of performance (for example, that every `loop` has exactly three `vertex` lines).
 I'm not familiar enough the STL file format to know if this is brittle or not.
 - The methods are idempotent, but tightly coupled.
 They make a lot of assumptions about how they will be used in the interest of performance.
 The API would have to be revisited for this to be a useful library.